Hardwood Federation Fly-In

 Washington Watch

-• The House is in session
+• The House is on recess.

-• The Senate is in session.
+• The Senate is on recess.

 Cheat Sheet